Marko Stunt: Early career (2018–2019)

+All Elite Wrestling (2019–2022, 2024)

 Marko Stunt made his All Elite Wrestling debut at the inaugural AEW Double or Nothing as part of the Casino Battle Royal entering after drawing spades.
 He was eliminated from the ring by Ace Romero.
 Later it was confirmed that Stunt had signed with AEW.
-Stunt found allies in Jungle Boy and Luchasaurus on Being The Elite after segments of Stunt showing him being harassed by other members of the locker room.
-The trio formed the Jurassic Express.
+Stunt then aligned with Jungle Boy and Luchasaurus to form Jurassic Express.
 Jurassic Express were announced for the Inaugural tournament for the AEW World Tag Team Championships to take on the Lucha Brothers in the first round.
 Marko Stunt replaced Luchasaurus for the team due to Luchasaurus suffering a hamstring injury.
 However, Jungle Boy and Marko Stunt lost to the Lucha Brothers, eliminating them from the rest of the tournament.
 Stunt was released from AEW in June 2022.

 In July 2024, Marko Stunt returned back to AEW Collision, accepting his former Jurassic Express member Jack Perry’s open challenge for the TNT Championship where he was unsuccessful against Jack.
-Later on a backstage interview, Marko was interviewed, but was cut short when his other former Jurassic Express member, Luchasaurus, (now Killswitch) interrupted him.
+Later on, a backstage interview, Marko was interviewed but was cut short when his other former Jurassic Express member, Luchasaurus, (now Killswitch) interrupted him.

+Indepedent circuit (2024–2026)

 In November 2024, Stunt announced his retirement from professional wrestling.
 On November 5, 2025, it was announced that Stunt would make his return to professional wrestling as an on-screen talent and mentor for Memphis Wrestling.
+At a GCW show on March 14, 2026, Stunt confirmed he was fully retired as doctors could not clear him.
+He then left his boots in the ring before being attacked by KJ Orso.